It is not uncommon for TVs to experience a variety of problems, and TCL Roku TVs are no exception.

 Step 3: Check the TV’s backlight

-TV’s backlight can become damaged due to various issues, such as a power outage or problems with the electric flow to the TV.
-If the backlight is damaged, you must replace it in order to get the TV working again.
+It can become damaged due to various reasons, such as a power outage or problems with the unusual electric flow to the TV.

-However, there is a way to determine whether the backlight is actually damaged or not.
-Here’s how to check it:
+However, there is an easy way to determine whether the backlight is actually damaged or not.

 If you can see a faint picture on the screen when the flashlight is shone on it, this indicates that the backlight needs to be replaced.